DominiqueMakowski/CV/DominiqueMakowski_CV.md

 The NTU "presidential postdoc fellowship" is a competitive grant meant as an intermediate step between postdoc and faculty.
 While integrated within a larger lab (the [Clinical Brain Lab](https://www.clinicalbrain.org/), directed by Prof Annabel Chen), I am pursuing my own research track on the perception of reality, managing my team (3 research assistants, and several undergrad students) and research funding ($ 200k).
 I am involved in all the research and administrative aspects of the project (writing IRBs, project budgeting, experiment creations, data collection, analysis, manuscript writing, ...).

-On top of the mentoring and teaching done in the context of the lab, I am also involved in university lectures (e.g., statistics for NTU students), research-oriented workshops (for instance, I will be introducing our software *NeuroKit* at the OHBM conference this summer), and other trainings (I have been appointed by the University of Zurich to give a 3 days course on Python to their PhD students).
+On top of the mentoring and teaching done in the context of the lab, I am also involved in university lectures (e.g., statistics for NTU students), research-oriented workshops (for instance, I have introduced our software *NeuroKit* at the OHBM conference this summer), and other courses (I have been recently appointed by the University of Zurich to give a 3 days course on Python to their PhD students).

 \normalsize